 - 2 teaspoons thyme

 - 4 tablespoons olive oil

-- 3 tablespoons honey or maple syrup for vegans
+- 2-3 tablespoons honey (or maple syrup for vegans)

-Roast the vegetables: Rub a large pan or casserole dish with the garlic clove.
-Transfer the eggplant, the zucchinis, the carrots, the potatoes, and the onion to the pan (if you like the peppers very soft add them now, otherwise you'll add them after 30 minutes).
-Add the bay leaves, the cumin, the thyme, salt and pepper to taste, and the olive oil and mix well.
-Bake for 30 minutes.
-Add the peppers, stir well and bake for 15 minutes more.
+- Roast the vegetables: Rub a sheet pan with the garlic clove.
+Transfer the eggplant, the zucchinis, the carrots, the potatoes, and the bay leaves to the baking sheet.
+Sprinkle with the cumin, the thyme, salt and black pepper.
+Drizzle with the olive oil and toss well.
+Roast for 30 minutes.
+Add the bell peppers and the onion, stir well and bake for 20 more minutes.

-Make the balsamic glaze: Mix the balsamic vinegar and the honey (or maple syruin a jar and shake well.
-Pour over the vegetables, mix well and continue baking for about 15 minutes or until thickened.
-Cooking time will depend on how much crowded your pan will be.
+- Make the balsamic glaze: Mix the balsamic vinegar and the honey (or maple syrup) in a jar and shake well.
+Pour over the vegetables, toss well until all of the vegetables are coated with the balsamic and continue baking for about 15 minutes or until the vegetables are cooked through and the balsamic is reduced and sticky.
+Serve.